JoeyNiestroy/Sentiment140-Classification-with-groundup-embedding/README.md

 ## Modeling Results ##

 Traitional ML techniques were used for the classification task and logistic regression with a polynimonal kernal (degree = 2) preformed the best on test data with an average of accuracy of .72, and False Negatives / Postitive rates were relatively equal.
-I'm currently testing NN as a possible model
+I'm currently testing transformer based NN as a possible model